Mould Removal Cost

 Mould Type

-There are varying costs for removing different types of mould as some are more difficult to remove than others.
 The more challenging it is to fix the issue, the longer it will take and therefore, the higher the labour prices are likely to be.

-Type of Mould Removal Job
+Extent of Mould Removal

 Ease of Access